 St. Bartholomew's has many interesting features, with a challenging number of windows and an impressive 10 bells.
 There are 24 memorials (one of which, the diamond jubilee plaque, has been installed since the project got underway), some exquisitely worked textiles and a wealth of woodwork and stonework.
 There are seven peal boards, recording bell-ringing feats, in the bell-tower (the earliest entered took place in 1901); these are not normally on public display as only the bell ringers have access to that area.
 Although the church was rebuilt, in 1870-1871, records go back a long way, the earliest of which date from around 1180 A.D. when the original building was known as Piperham Chapel, named after the family Piperham who owned the land and lived nearby.

-Details about all items have been checked as they are entered into the record.
+Details about all items were checked as they were entered into the record.
 Some needed double checking, as was the case with one of the stained glass windows dedicated to Gerard Manley Hopkins.
 It transpires that the date of birth painted on the window is incorrect by one year, making him a little older than he actually was.